lisakawai/music_transformation/index.md

 ##  Pitch skewness
-Skewness of the MIDI pitches of all pitched notes in the piece.
-Provides a measure of how asymmetrical the pitch distribution is to either the left or the right of the mean pitch.
+The skewness of the MIDI pitches of all pitched notes in the piece.
+It provides a measure of how asymmetrical the pitch distribution is to either the left or the right of the mean pitch.
 A value of zero indicates no skew.

 As we showed the results in the paper, this attribute is relatively difficult to train.
-In this example, the pitch skewness of the results decreases although we increase the values of attribute condition.
+In this example, the pitch skewness of the results decreases although we increase the values of the attribute condition.

 ||→Increase pitch skewness→||
 |:-:|:-:|:-:|